Tinkerforge/red-brick/image/readme.txt

 Writing the Image to a SD card
 ------------------------------

-The image can be transfered to an SD card now with
+The image can be transferred to an SD card now with

  sudo ./write-image-to-sd-card.sh <config-name> <device>